 Located in Niger’s arid southeast on the edge of the Sahara Desert and only a short distance from the border with Nigeria, the Diffa Region is at the forefront of the fight against Boko Haram and the violence and chaos they have spread across the Lake Chad Basin.
 Life has always been hard in this remote region of the world’s poorest country, but frequent attacks and a stream of refugees have made it even more precarious.

-Increased pressure from regional militaries and the African Union’s Multinational Joint Task Force (MNJTF) has dealt a significant blow to Boko Haram over the past few months.
+Increased pressure from regional militaries and the African Union’s Multinational Joint Task Force (MNJTF) has dealt a significant blow to Boko Haram over the past year.
 The group has lost large swathes of its territory and is significantly degraded.
-However, this pressure has also caused internal fractures, desperation, and a change in tactics.
-Now, the group frequently attacks villages solely to loot and feed themselves and is more willing to mass their fighters as they struggle to survive.
+More than ever before, Boko Haram fighters – desperate, hungry, and sensing defeat – are willing to lay down their arms and return to society, if only they can find a way.

-With your support Spirit of America can fund this effort to empower the Diffa community with accurate information about Boko Haram activities and other local security concerns.
+With your support Spirit of America can fund this Nigerien effort to provide accurate information to vulnerable communities and encourage Boko Haram defections.